 Joining Tim this time is writer, broadcaster and quizmaster Ben Baker, who hopes against hope that somebody else remembers early Chris Evans vehicle TV Mayhem, football comic The Onion Bag, novelty yoghurt range Fiendish Feet, the early internet craze for misidentifying every comedy song as ‘by’ Weird Al Yankovic, Betsy Byars’ Bingo Brown novels, and the International Youth Service penpal scheme.
 Along the way we’ll be getting some unconventional yoghurt-related gardening tips, recalling the classic horror film ‘Dracula Vs. The Skeleton’, discussing whether Fangs-A-Lot is an appropriate choice of family heirloom, and finding out how the least politically correct gag in history ended up at the end of a right-on charity fundraising joke book.
 And Colin Foley, if you’re out there, please get in contact.

-You can find more about Chris Evans’ early Radio 1 show Too Much Gravy – and. more notoriously, what happened next – in Tim’s book Fun At One – The Story Of Comedy At BBC Radio 1, a look at all of the station’s comedy shows from Kenny Everett to Chris Morris and beyond.
+You can find more about Chris Evans’ early Radio 1 show Too Much Gravy – and. more notoriously, what happened next – in Tim’s book Fun At One – The Story Of Comedy At BBC Radio 1, a look at all of Radio 1’s comedy shows from Kenny Everett to Chris Morris and beyond.
 Fun At One is available in paperback here or from the Kindle Store here.

 Ben also appears in The Best Of Looks Unfamiliar alongside Emma Burnell, Phil Catterall, Stephen O’Brien, Garreth F. Hirons, Mark Thompson and Tim on the radio talking about Denys Fisher board games, which you can find here.

 © Tim Worthington.